 7 Internet of Things sensors from MOKOSmart

-Proximity sensors: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.
+Proximity sensor: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.

-Location sensors: Almost all industries have positioning requirements.
+Location sensor: Almost all industries have positioning requirements.
 Location sensor is often used for warehouse management, smart attendance management, asset tracking, and personnel tracking.

 Hall sensors: Hall Sensor is used for automatic switches, the direction of motion, and speed, and is commonly used for automated management of vehicles and various appliances.